FREQUENTLY ASKED QUESTIONS

 A. Participation medals will be awarded to all participants.

-A. There will be t-shirts for all registered participants.
+A. There will be T-shirts for all registered participants.
+Can only be picked up at race kit pick up on Friday or Saturday.

-Q7.
-Can Mom and/or Dad run with their child?
+Q10.
+Can Mom or Dad run with their child?

 A. Yes.
 Nutritional snacks and refreshments will be provided to participants only after the run.